ankitabinu1998/flexbox_practice/README.md

 1. To change message of last commit, provided noone has cloned after latest commit
     a. git commit --amend -m "New commit message"
     b. git push --force
+2. font.google.come can be used for specific fonts